-In embracing “pioneer,” we simply recognize the historical fact that predominantly white settlers came west and used this term to describe themselves.
-As the Salem-based organization Oregon Black Pioneers notes, some of our pioneers were black.
+In using the term “pioneer,” we simply recognize the historical fact that predominantly white settlers came west and used this term to describe themselves.
+As the Salem-based organization Oregon Black Pioneers notes, some of Oregon’s pioneers were black.
 For example, in 1853 Amanda Gardner arrived in Oregon from Missouri with her former slaveowners, the Deckards.
 Gardner settled with the family in Albany and continued to care for them for years before marrying Ben Johnson, a former slave.
 Because the state constitution prohibited blacks from residing here, the Johnsons were exceptional Oregon pioneers.

 Some white pioneers had positive relations with those already living here.
 Charles and Melinda Applegate settled in what is now Yoncalla on a site chosen for them by Camafeema, headman of the Komemma Kalapuya village Splach’ta Alla.
 When Camafeema refused to go to a reservation in the wake of the 1855 Willamette Valley Treaty, the Applegates intervened with authorities to ensure that Camafeema and his group remained on their land.
 These warm ties have endured to the present: Camafeema’s great-great-granddaughter Esther Stutzman and Charles and Melinda’s great-great-granddaughter Shannon Applegate live in the vicinity of their ancestors and have been close friends for decades.

 SCEC’s pedagogical perspective is that since children are our primary audience, we present historical figures in an accurate but age-appropriate way.
 For instance, when talking about the settlement of the Willamette Valley, we discuss how diseases wiped out many of the Native peoples before many of the settlers arrived.
 We emphasize the dignity and longevity of the Kalapuya who were here for many thousands of years before the settlers, and who are still here today.
 We may speak about the forced relocation of Native peoples to reservations like Grand Ronde and Siletz in a way that children can understand and relate to, including encouraging compassion and learning from errors of the past.
-And we strive to include examples of Indigenous People today and their continued presence on, and care of, the land.
+And we include examples of Indigenous people today and their continued presence on, and care of, the land.
 Of course, age of the listener plays a role in our wording and discussion of these events.